Terms and Conditions

-(e) your financial position deteriorates to such an extent that in our opinion your capability to adequately fulfill your obligations under the Contract has been placed in jeopardy.
+(e) your financial position deteriorates to such an extent that in our opinion your capability to adequately fulfil your obligations under the Contract has been placed in jeopardy.

 15.2 Either party may terminate the Contract by giving not less than 30 days prior written notice to the other.

 15.3 Termination of the Contract will not affect your or our rights and remedies that have accrued as at termination.